narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Ontologies
+  - Biomedical Ontologies
-  - High Performance Computing
+  - Medical Informatics
   - Massive-Scale Analytics
-  - Mobile Sensing
+  - Ontology Enrichment

 # Education to show in About widget
 education: